naturephile/signl_strength/README.md

 # signl_strength
-Connect esp32 to wifi with Static IP and get signal strength.
+Connect esp32 to wifi with static IP and get signal strength.

+- use arduino ide.